AnyLog-co/documentation/examples/Sample Python Scripts/README.md

 The command `run mqtt client` enables the service on the AnyLog node.
-This service allows to map the published data to a target structure and is required when data is transferred to the node with REST POST or data is published on the node (as if the ANyLog node is a message broker).
+This service allows to map the published data to a target structure and is required when data is transferred to the node with REST POST or data is published on the node (as if the AnyLog node is a message broker).

 The example below enables the MQTT Client service whereas:
 1. If data is transferred using REST, the IP and Port are using the REST address of the service enabled on the node.